Primaquine PhosphateOther Names: primaquine Drug Class: Opportunistic Infections and Coinfections

 What is primaquine phosphate?

-The Guidelines for the Prevention and Treatment of Opportunistic Infections in HIV-Infected Adults and Adolescents, prepared by the Centers for Disease Control and Prevention (CDC), the National Institutes of Health (NIH), and the HIV Medicine Association of the Infectious Diseases Society of America (IDSA-HIVMA), includes recommendations on the HIV-related uses of primaquine phosphate to:
+The Guidelines for the Prevention and Treatment of Opportunistic Infections in HIV-Infected Adults and Adolescents include recommendations on the uses of primaquine phosphate in people with HIV.

-- Relapse of malaria caused by the parasite P. ovale.
-(This is an “off-label” use.)
+- Prevent relapse of malaria caused by the parasite P. ovale

 What should I tell my health care provider before taking primaquine phosphate?